-Envision Group Founder & CEO Lei Zhang on site to support team.
-Formula E now heads to Rome to start European leg.
+Envision Group Founder & CEO Lei Zhang is on site to support the team.
+Formula E now heads to Rome to start the European leg.

 Robin Frijns in the #4 Envision Virgin Racing Gen2 car at the Sanya E-Prix

-Envision Virgin Racing remain on top of the teams’ standings in the FIA Formula E Championship, despite a disappointing result during today’s hot and humid Sanya E-Prix.
+Envision Virgin Racing remains on top of the teams’ standings in the FIA Formula E Championship, despite a disappointing result during today’s hot and humid Sanya E-Prix.

 Bird was caught up in an incident with Stoffel Vandoorne in the opening stages when he was hit from behind, damaging the Briton’s rear diffuser and sadly cutting short his race – the first E-Prix he’s retired from in 25 races (last being Monaco, season three).